 If you’ve got a wide-angle lens in your kit this is the perfect place to use it.
 The caves vary in formation each year but have a peek at my photos from a previous trip as examples.
 They were taken with a 7-14mm Olympus f/2.8 (14-24mm equivalent) which helps to add perspective and show just how huge they can be inside.

 Test your Waterproofing Beneath the Falls

 Mist bellows out like a smoke machine, with it floats rainbows and seabirds, soaring above the roaring falls.
 Skógafoss is mighty, majestic and my favourite waterfall in Iceland.
 Is that enough waterfally words for you?

 Its symmetric structure aligns itself perfectly to landscape photography with the surrounding creek and fields allowing for endless angles.

-Arrive before sunrise to ensure you can experience this place in it’s full glowing glory.
+Arrive before sunrise (spend the night close to Skogafoss here) to ensure you can experience this place in it’s full glowing glory.
 Once the tour buses arrive from Reykjavik it can get a little hectic here so it’s one place where the early bird really gets the shots!
 That or sunset and on into the night, especially in summer when the midnight sun illuminates Skógafoss all night long.